 Any of the European plums (Prunus domestica) are ideal for making jam.

-For this jam with added spices, I prefer the darker purple varieties such as Ente plums (known as Prune plum as used to make prunes), damson or the red-yellow Victoria plums.
+For this jam with added spices, I prefer the darker purple varieties such as Quetches, Ente plums (known as Prune plum as used to make prunes), damson or the red-yellow Victoria plums.
 Outside of France, the Japanese or Chinese plum will also work deliciously well.

 If you love greengages (Reine-Claude) or mirabelle plums, then replace the spices with vanilla.

-For much more - including what flavours go well with plums - see the French market page on plums.
+see the French market page on plums.

-Do You Skin Plums Before Making Jam?
+Do You Have to Pit Plums When Making Jam?

 Do I Need Pectin to Make Plum Jam?